imanelabd123/SYSC3110_UNO/README.md

 General task breakdown of each group member:

 Marc Aoun:
-- Responsible for coding GameFlow
+- Responsible for coding GameFlow, Player and Card Class
 - Responsible for debugging all code
 - Responsible for coding the whole structure of the game